Realistic estimates of superconducting properties for the cuprates: reciprocal-space diagrammatic expansion combined with variational approach: Outlook and a further interpretation of results

 Although our main purpose in this paper was to discuss dynamic quantities, we have attempted also to compare the results presented in figure~\ref{fig:effective_params_doping}(c) for $\Delta^G_\mathbf{k} \propto \langle c_{\uparrow \mathbf{k}} c_{\downarrow \mathbf{-k}} \rangle_G$ and $\Delta^\mathrm{eff}_\mathbf{k}$ with the experimental data accumulated in \cite{HufnerRepProgPhys2008} and concerning the SC gap ($\Delta^\mathrm{SC}$) and pseudogap ($\Delta^\mathrm{PG}$), respectively.
 In figure~\ref{fig:gap_pseudogap} we plot those gaps, normalized to their values for the optimal doping, against the data points for $\Delta^\mathrm{SC}$ -- (a) and $\Delta^\mathrm{PG}$ -- (b), both as a function of hole-doping.
 The overall data trends versus $\delta$ are well reproduced, except the doping dependence $\Delta^G_\mathbf{k}$ in the regime $\delta \leq 0.1$, since the value of the Hubbard-$U$ takes as $U = 12|t|$ is to small to suppress $\Delta^G_\mathbf{k}(\delta)$ when approaching the Mott insulator limit.
 A better quantitative parametrization of the gap is obtained when one goes beyond the analyzed here in detail Hubbard model, e.g., by using the $t$-$J$-$U$ model in the same scheme \cite{SpalekPhysRevB2017_95_024506}.
+Similar scenario and an alternative rationalization for the $t$-$J$-$U$-model extensions is provided by the recently proposed \cite{WysokinskiPhysRevB2017,WysokinskiPhysRevB2017_2} adaptive canonical transformation as applied to the pure Hubbard Hamiltonian.
 A detailed analysis of such an involved model with the $\mathbf{k}$-DE-GWF is beyond our present computational capabilities.
-We, however, point out that recent studies of the gap \cite{YoshidaJPhysSocJapan2012,HashimotoNatPhys2014}, based on extrapolation from the near-nodal direction, suggest that it flattens out in the underdoped region, in contrast to dome-like trend seen in figure~\ref{fig:gap_pseudogap}(a).
-The latter could yield better agreement with our calculation, though a separate analysis would be necessary to confirm this.
+However, we point out that recent studies of the gap \cite{YoshidaJPhysSocJapan2012,HashimotoNatPhys2014}, based on extrapolation from the near-nodal direction, suggest that it flattens out in the underdoped region, in contrast to dome-like trend seen in figure~\ref{fig:gap_pseudogap}(a).
+The latter could yield a better agreement with our calculation, though a separate analysis would be necessary to confirm this.
 Note also that, with the help of the comparison in figure~\ref{fig:gap_pseudogap}(b), it is tempting to interpret $\Delta^\mathrm{eff}_\mathbf{k}(\delta)$ as that emulating the pseudogap.
 However, this interpretation attempt should be tested much more accurately, as for example, one would have to attach random phase fluctuations to $\Delta^\mathrm{eff}_{ij}$ and thus test whether this quantity can play the role of pseudogap without spontaneous breaking of the symmetry leading to the fully developed SC state.
 For the time being, it is merely a curious observation.